ageller/DoTS_videos_website/README.md

 # DotS videos website
-A website to link to videos from our Daughters of the Stars (DotS) book
+A website to link to videos from our Dawn of the Stars (DotS) book